Merge sort: Top-down implementation

 Example C-like code using indices for top-down merge sort algorithm that recursively splits the list (called runs in this example) into sublists until sublist size is 1, then merges those sublists to produce a sorted list.
 The copy back step is avoided with alternating the direction of the merge with each level of recursion (except for an initial one-time copy, that can be avoided too).

-To help understand this, consider an array with two elements.
+As a simple example, consider an array with two elements.
 The elements are copied to B[], then merged back to A[].
 If there are four elements, when the bottom of the recursion level is reached, single element runs from A[] are merged to B[], and then at the next higher level of recursion, those two-element runs are merged to A[].
 This pattern continues with each level of recursion.

 // Array A[] has the items to sort; array B[] is a work array.